xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Flex and Bison/lex.md

 name definition
 ```

-The “`name`” is a word beginning with a letter or an underscore (‘`\_`’) followed by zero or more letters, digits, ‘`\_`’, or ‘-’ (dash).
+The “`name`” is a word beginning with a letter or an underscore (‘`_`’) followed by zero or more letters, digits, underscore, or dash(‘-’).
 The definition is taken to begin at the first non-white-space character following the name and continuing to the end of the line.
-The definition can subsequently be referred to using “name”, which will expand to “`(definition)`”.
+The definition can subsequently be referred to using `{name}`, which will expand to “`(definition)`”.
 For example,

 ```js
 DIGIT [0-9]